pasierb/digital-garden/src/articles/congratulations-you-are-now-aws-certified.md

 ---
 title: '"Congratulations, You are Now AWS Certified!"'
 date: 2020-05-09
-summary: 'Going through the “AWS Solutions Architect - associate” certificate gives a great overview of the whole platform.
-You may not necessarily know how to set up a corporate network, but you will definitely know what’s possible and where to start.'
+summary: "Going through the “AWS Solutions Architect - associate” certificate gives a great overview of the whole platform.
+You may not necessarily know how to set up a corporate network, but you will definitely know what’s possible and where to start."
 comments: true
 tags:
   - aws
   - amazon
   - certificates
 categories:
   - career
 slug: "/post/congratulations-you-are-now-aws-certified/"
 ---

 > Hi Michal Pasierbski,
 >
 > Congratulations!
 You have successfully completed the requirements for the AWS Certified Solutions Architect - Associate certification.
 This certification, and all associated benefits will be valid through Dec 02, 2022.